Kelham Island Museum

 Accessible by Public Transport: Sheffield station is 2 miles away.

-Adults £7.50 (with gift aid) Concessions £6.05 (with gift aid) Accompanied Children (U16) FREE Free access to our Museum Gift Shop and Steam Hammer Cafe
+Adults £7.70 (with gift aid) Concessions £6.60 (with gift aid) Accompanied Children (U16) FREE Free access to our Museum Gift Shop.
+Island Cafe/Bar and Millowners Arms pub open 7 days a week!

 - Accepts groups